PowerDNS/pdns/docs/lua-records.rst

      www    IN    LUA    A    "ifportup(443, {'192.0.2.1', '192.0.2.2'})"

-This turns the 'www' name within a zone into a magical record that will randomly return 192.0.2.1 or 192.0.2.2, as long as both of these IP addresses listen on port 443.
+This turns the 'www' name within a zone into a special record that will randomly return 192.0.2.1 or 192.0.2.2, as long as both of these IP addresses listen on port 443.